Multi-Hyphenate Privacy Professionals: 3 Strategies for Success

 We only highlighted the most contrasting requirements between the GDPR and the CCPA, but there are other factors that play into how your organization may or may not need to comply.
 There are also more data privacy regulations on the horizon.
 Not only will there likely be ongoing modifications to the GDPR and the CCPA, but other countries and states are poised to introduce their own set of standards in the near future.

-This growing web of laws puts organizations in a precarious situation of having to keep track of not only where and with whom they do business but also understanding all of the new and changing privacy laws across the board.
+This growing web of laws puts organizations in a precarious situation of having to keep track of not only where and with whom they do business but also understanding all of the new and changing privacy legislation across the board.
 Without a global data privacy regulation that offers consistent regulations, it will continue to be a continuous battle to comply.

 Fortunately, organizations can automate consent management, vendor risk monitoring, privacy policy change management, and privacy law changes across the globe - all with only a single line of JavaScript.
 Osano Products make compliance with data privacy laws simple, while also providing you with a way to monitor your vendors to ensure your supply chain isn’t putting you at risk.
 From subject rights to GDPR representatives, Osano is here to help you get and stay compliant.